 Nearby Tourist Attractions

 Famous Elephant Caves is located close to the Gateway of India.
 Boat service is available from Gateway of India to Elephant Islands, also known as Elephanta Caves.
-Famous leaders Shivaji Maharaj and Swami Vivekananda statue is seen at the entrance of Gateway of India monument.
-The most famous and Prestigious luxurious Taj Mahal Hotel is situated opposite the structure of Gateway of India.
+Famous leaders Shivaji Maharaj and Swami Vivekananda’s statue is seen at the entrance of the Gateway of India monument.
+The most famous and prestigious Taj Mahal Hotel is situated opposite the structure of the Gateway of India.

-Gateway of India can be visited during any time of the year.
+The gateway of India can be visited at any time of the year.
 I would suggest visiting during the early morning and evenings.
-The heavy crowd is seen during weekends and public holidays, and you should try to visit during weekdays.
+The heavy crowd is seen during weekends and public holidays, and you should try to visit on weekdays.

 How to Reach Here

 2.5 km from Chhatrapati Shivaji Terminal and 2.4 km from Churchgate railway station.There are many bus and Taxi services which will take you from CSTM or Churchgate station to the Gateway of India Monument.
 Tax will cost around Rs.
 50

 Juhu Beach is one of the most famous and most visited beaches in Mumbai.
 It has a big shoreline.
 You will find people jogging on the beach during the early morning and evening.
 Security is managed well, and you will see Mumbai Police patrolling the beach regularly.

 The best time of the day is evening time, as you will see the sunset, beautiful lighting, and various vendors offering food and articles for sale.Juhu Beach is a favorite shoot location for the film industry as it provides a beautiful ambiance for shooting.
 Children and tourists love this beach.

 Several options are available for food lovers.
 These are mainly Mumbai dishes like Pani Pune, Chat masala, Bhelpuri, Ragda patties, Dahi puri, Faluda, Kala Khatta Gola, Sarbat, the list is huge.